Background

 Cost of Ownership

 Given the huge proportion of business sales accounted for by the GLC Coupe, Mercedes couldn't afford to return anything but a stellar set of efficiency figures with this MK2 model - and that's what we've got from the fully electrified engine range.
-Most customers will be choosing either the mild hybrid diesel GLC 220d, which returns around 45mpg on the combined cycle: or the mild hybrid petrol GLC 200, which returns up around 32mpg on the combined cycle, as does the pokier petrol GLC 300.
+Most customers will be choosing either the mild hybrid diesel GLC 220d, which returns up to 54.3mpg on the combined cycle: or the mild hybrid petrol GLC 300, which returns up to 38.7mpg on the combined cycle.

-If you want to do better, you'll need one of the Plug-in Hybrids.
-The two petrol PHEV variants, the GLC 300e and the GLC 400e, both are combined-cycle rated at just under 400mpg (yes, really).
-The diesel Plug-in variant, the GLC 300de, is rated at around to 470mpg.
+If you want to do better, you'll need the Plug-in Hybrid version.
+The single petrol PHEV variant, the GLC 300e, is rated at 470.8mpg.
 In reality, expect the kind of regular consumption figures you'd get from a decent diesel.
-The PHEVs have a bigger 31.2kWh battery this time round, which gives the petrol versions an EV driving range of between 74 and 81 miles; the diesel PHEV version has an even longer 81 mile range.
-There will also be four-cylinder PHEV powertrains for the C 43 and C 63 high performance AMG models - but with only tiny EV ranges.
+The PHEV has a bigger 31.2kWh battery this time round, which gives this petrol version an EV driving range of up to 77 miles.
+There's also a four-cylinder PHEV powertrain for the GLC Coupe 63 S E Perfpormance AMG model - but with only a tiny EV range.

 What else?
 Well you get a comprehensive three year warranty that has no mileage restriction (rival BMW and Audi warranties restrict you to 60,000 miles).
 And this package is built upon by Mercedes' Mobilo scheme which delivers breakdown cover for up to thirty years, as long as you continue to have your car serviced at a Mercedes main dealer.
 And it's worth knowing that your maintenance outlay can be kept a little in check by going for the optional Service Care package that takes care of routine maintenance, spreading the cost of regular servicing.